Information and Updates

-As Asian carp increase their range throughout the Mississippi River watershed, there is concern as two of the Asian carp species move closer to the Great Lakes.
+Asian carp have increased their range throughout the Mississippi River watershed.
+This is concerning because two of the Asian carp species are moving closer to the Great Lakes.
 Silver and Bighead Carp are moving up the Illinois River toward the Chicago Area Waterways System.
-There are many videos of Silver Carp leaping out of the water and striking boaters, potentially causing bodily harm.
-One concern is that if the Silver Carp become established in the Great Lakes, boaters will have to contend with these fish and the potential damage they can cause.
+There are many videos of Silver Carp leaping out of the water and striking boaters; sometimes causing bodily harm.
+If the Silver Carp become established in the Great Lakes, boaters will have to contend with these fish and the potential damage they can cause.

 In addition, these fish can have a tremendous influence on the Great Lakes ecosystem.
 If these fish become established in the Great Lakes, native species will be impacted either directly (through competition for food) or indirectly (through changes to the food web caused by Asian carp).
 Since both the Bighead and Silver Carp feed on phytoplankton, they compete directly with forage fish such as shad, gizzard, and many other young fish.
 While it might seem that a reduction in phytoplankton would be beneficial, the rest of the food web will be impacted including a potential reduction in other fish species.
 In parts of the Illinois River, Silver and Bighead Carp have become dominant with some areas having these two fish species composing 90% of the fish biomass.

 Asian Carp found on June 22, 2017 in Chicago Sanitary and Ship Canal